yunlong276huang/hiq_cypress/README.md

 * Go to path where you want to setup Cypress tests (Eg: /Users/<user>/Documents)
 * $ git clone https://github.com/yunlong276huang/hiq_cypress.git
 * $ cd HIQ_CYPRESS
-* $ npm install cypress (This installs Cypress and other dependencies)the root of your project to ensure cypress is installed in the correct directory.
+* $ npm install (This installs Cypress and other dependencies)the root of your project to ensure cypress is installed in the correct directory.
 * $ npx cypress -v (Check the version of Cypress)
 * $ npx cypress open  (Opens Cypress Test Runner) or
 * $ npx cypress open --env configFile=hiq